Felixis4/I-project/README.md

 ## Json Instructions

-In the Json Endpoint you can search by:
+In the Json Endpoint you can search by:<br>
 'id',<br>
 'title',<br>